ali-mahdavi-mehr/ali-mahdavi-mehr/README.md

 <br>

 - A passionate Self-taught Back-end developer
-- Using python, javascript, Golang to Develop API's
+- Using python and Golang to Develop API's
 - Currently learning Golang

 <br><br>